biglovisa/react-tdd-exercises/README.md

 In the test folder there are enumerated test suites and every test in every test suite is skipped.
 Work with one test suite at a time, starting with the first one.
 Unskip one test at a time and write code to make it pass.

-If you want to debug your components from the browser, run `webpack` in your terminal and then open `index.html`.
+If you want to debug your components from the browser, open up `src/index.js` and change the imported component on line 4 to the component you are working on.
+Then run `webpack` in your terminal and then open `index.html`.

 ```sh
 $ webpack